peasant-stock/papercut/docs/index.md

 The address is filed under the first letter in the “Name” field.
 Now the process for the agent to scan is:
 1. Log into printer
 2. Tap "Scan"
-3. Tap letter in address book where their name/email is filed
+3. Tap letter in address book where their name/email is filed, then tap name
 4. Set other preferences (b&w/color, 1-sided/2-sided) and tap "Start"